marconi1964/jetbot_yolov4/README_CUDA_installation.md

 $
 ```

-### 2.2 - Verify the system is running a supported version of Linux
+### 2.5 - Verify the system is running a supported version of Linux (for both CUDA 10.1 and 11.2)

 ```
 $ uname -m && cat /etc/*release | grep release